bootcampdev/employee-management-system-12/README.md

 ![Mozilla](https://img.shields.io/badge/License-MPL%202.0-brightgreen.svg)

+## employee-management-system-12

-This command line program demonstrates the use of MySQL with node.js and the database functions CRUD, Create, Read, Update and Delete.
+This command line program demonstrates the use of MySQL with node.js, express and the database functions CRUD, Create, Read, Update and Delete.
 This HR command line application builds a solution for managing a company's employees by allowing the user to create department, roles and employees.
 Other CRUD operations are allowed to support framework of the employee identities.

 ```
-I want to be able to view and manage the departments, roles, and employees in my company.
+View and manage the departments, roles, and employees in my company.

 ```